The MSc Public Health creates professionals who can lead and implement change in public health across the world stage.

 Fees apply to new students starting a course in the academic year indicated.
-Full-time fees are per year.
-Part-time fees are per 20 credits.
+Full-time fees are per year and part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.
 USW Postgraduate Bursary is available for new UK and EU students starting an eligible course.
 International Scholarships are also available for self-funding international students.

 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.

 This Public Health course opens up a variety of employment opportunities in the UK and internationally, and across the public and voluntary sectors, e.g, in schools, colleges and universities, advocacy organisations, international non-government organisations, consulting firms, local and national government organisations, health delivery organisations and community development organisations.
-There is also opportunity to work in global organisations such as the World Health Organisation.